 - This generator should be easily operable and can be started at even 0°C

-- The compartments maintained specially to carry water, which serves the purpose of ballasting and stabilizing the vessel, are termed as Ballast Tanks.
+- The compartments maintained specially to carry water, which serves the purpose of ballasting and stabilizing the vessel, are termed Ballast Tanks.

 Related Read: A Guide To Ballast Tanks On Ships

-- These lube oils are required for safer machinery operations and the fuel is used for emergency or regular operations.
+- These lube oils are required for safer machinery operations, and the fuel is used for emergency or regular operations.

-- As these tanks store sludge, diesel, oils etc. which can catch fire immediately, they are provided separately and far from ignition prone areas.
+- As these tanks store sludge, diesel, oils etc., which can catch fire immediately, they are provided separately and far from ignition prone areas.

 - The duct keel should provide a watertight passage along the ship length.
-It consists of sounding pipe for leakage detection.
+It consists of a sounding pipe for leakage detection.

 Related Read: Importance Of Ship’s Keel and Types Of Keel

-Ship Cargo gear (Derrick/Cranes etc):
+Ship Cargo gear (Derrick/Cranes etc.):

 - Derricks (Cranes) are used to lift and carry the safe working load on a ship.